 “Even if you kiss a person of the same sex, then you are gay.”

 What was missing from the discussion was the gray area.
-I wondered what people at this party say to a teenager who was molested or perhaps raped by his male cousin?
+I wondered what these same people would say to a teenager who was molested or perhaps raped by their same sex cousin?
 What exactly is the rule when someone of your same gender touches you in a spot that is supposed to be off limits and you are seven years-old...and it happens over and over and over.

 For the past sixteen years I have come in contact with countless men and women whose lives have been forever changed, not by strangers, but by family members or friends of the family who have touched them, kissed them, and violated them in every way possible.
 Most of the cases involved same sex touching.
 Can you imagine the thoughts that have plagued them throughout the years when it comes to their own sexuality?